paveljurca/notes/en/test.md

 > the presence of bugs but never to show their absence.
 > *Edsger W. Dijkstra*

-Of course a `@Test` is an extra effort but it pays off in terms of thinking about a new code you're gonna write.
+Of course `@Test` is an extra effort but it pays off in terms of thinking about that new code you're gonna write.
 To put it simply: if you can't test it, you're likely to be wrong.